The U.S. Supreme Court rules in favor of officers accused of excessive force

 The first of Monday's two cases concerned Daniel Rivas-Villegas, a police officer in Union City, Calif., who responded to a 911 call from a 12-year-old girl who, along with her mother and 15-year-old sister, had barricaded herself inside a room to hide from her mother's boyfriend, Ramon Cortesluna, who was reportedly using a chainsaw to destroy things in the house.

-But in reversing the appeals court's decision, the Supreme Court cited several other factors set the two incidents apart: The officers in LaLonde were responding to a noise complaint, not a domestic violence emergency; that LaLonde himself was unarmed, while Cortesluna was carrying a knife; that Rivas-Villegas had knelt on Cortesluna for only eight seconds as officers retrieved the knife.
+But in reversing the appeals court's decision, the Supreme Court cited several factors set the two incidents apart: The officers in LaLonde were responding to a noise complaint, not a domestic violence emergency; LaLonde was unarmed, while Cortesluna was carrying a knife; and Rivas-Villegas had knelt on Cortesluna for only eight seconds as officers retrieved the knife.

 In the second case, three police officers in Tahlequah, Okla., responded to an emergency call from a woman whose ex-husband, Dominic Rollice, was drunk and refusing to leave her home.